ByteriX/BxInputController/README.md

 - [x] Library general types for inputting: string, date, value objects (variants), pictures, rating, boolean
 - [x] Two style inputting: from keyboard or from selector
 - [x] Easy to use current solution and make a custom
-- [x] SOLID decision: easy binding View with data models
+- [x] S.O.L.I.D. decision: binding View with data models
 - [x] UI creating from Interface Builder.
 Supporting xib and storyboards.
 - [x] Has settings for local or global change design and logic.